Endogenous inverse demand functions: Equilibrium market impacts

-\begin{remark} Recall that $R$ can be viewed as the integral of the absolute risk aversion of the harmonic representative agent.
+\begin{remark} Recall that $R$ \blue{is} the integral of the absolute risk aversion of the harmonic representative agent \blue{up to a multiplicative constant}.
 Condition~\eqref{thm:unique-monotone} of Theorem~\ref{thm:unique} can, thus, be viewed with respect to the risk aversion of the agent if $\essinf\X > 0$.
 That is, $z\in\Rplus \mapsto z\exp(-R(\X+z))$ is a.s.\ nondecreasing if and only if $zR'(\X+z) \leq 1$ a.s.
-In particular if $\essinf\X > 0$, by concavity, this is true if $zR'(z) \leq 1$ for every $z > 0$.
-Therefore, uniqueness of $V$ is guaranteed if the relative risk aversion of the harmonic representative agent is bounded from above by $1$. \end{remark}
+In particular if $\essinf\X > 0$, by concavity \blue{of $R$}, this is true if $zR'(z) \leq 1$ for every $z > 0$.
+Therefore, uniqueness of $V$ is guaranteed if the relative risk aversion of the harmonic representative agent is bounded from above by $\blue{n}$. \end{remark}